Skip to main content

 In 1879, an unearthly female wearing a fluttering shroud first appeared in the New Discovery Mine.
 She returned so often that her story appeared in a New York newspaper.
 Many, on seeing her, drew their pay and never returned.
 Some of the braver men attempted time and time again to capture her.
 But when they closed in, the woman spat at them and then vanished.
 Her apparition made the New Discovery the first Leadville mine haunted by a woman.

 Where: The mine site is now a field, but they say she still dwells in the mine’s forbidden chambers.
-Find the site at stop 9A on the Route of the Silver Kings driving tour, in the Leadville/Lake County Heritage Guide.
+Find the site at stop 9A on the Route of the Silver Kings driving tour.

 MRS. MARY COFFEY